 Few buildings have such a close association with significant moments in the political and religious history of Ireland as the Pro-Cathedral.
 Presidents, governments and foreign ambassadors come on great national occasions.
 The people of Dublin know it affectionately as the ‘Pro’.
 Every day there is a constant stream of people dropping in to light a candle and say a quiet prayer.

 Not a bad place to start!
-You can read about the history of St Mary's Pro Cathedral and the background to the statement: "At last an edifice worthy of the loftiness of our creed stands in the centre of the metropolis.
-Our religion has at last lifted up its proud and majestic head." here.
+The history of St Mary's Pro Cathedral gives the background to the statement: "At last an edifice worthy of the loftiness of our creed stands in the centre of the metropolis.
+Our religion has at last lifted up its proud and majestic head." .

 Picture: Our Lady of The Assumption, Booterstown Avenue, Co.
 Dublin

 Our Lady of The Assumption, Booterstown, Co.
 Dublin serves a suburban, professional commuter community on the outskirts of Dublin.
-The church is tucked half-way up the long rising length of Booterstown Avenue, connecting the sandy beaches of Dublin Bay overlooking Howth peninsula with a route that will eventually take you to the expansive wilderness of the Dublin mountains.
+The church is tucked half-way up the long rising length of Booterstown Avenue, connecting the sandy beaches of Dublin Bay looking across to the Howth peninsula with a route that will eventually take you to the expansive wilderness of the Dublin mountains.